Federated Aggregation of Demand Flexibility: Federated Framework for Demand Flexibility Aggregation

 Note that we remove the term $\mathrm{vol}(\mathcal{U}_0(\mathbf h_0))$ from the objective, as it is a constant when $\mathbf h_0$ is given.
 Obviously, the objective \eqref{eq:opt_lemma_obj} couples different DSRs.
 As a result, directly solving \eqref{eq:opt_lemma} requires that all DSRs share their sensitive information $\mathbf{h}_i$ with the aggregator, which may cause privacy concerns.
-To address the privacy issue, reference \cite{10490133} proposed to use the first-order Taylor expansion about the identity matrix to approximate the objective, as follows:
+To address the privacy issue, we linearize the objective using a first-order Taylor expansion about the identity matrix\footnote{The approximation is introduced to enable separability of the objective and enable a federated implementation.
+Similar linearizations of determinant-based volume metrics are commonly adopted in geometric methods and are empirically validated to provide tight aggregate flexibility representations \cite{10490133}.}, as follows:

 Then, the optimal solution $(\bm \gamma_i^\star, \bm \Gamma_i^\star)_{\forall i \in \mathcal{N}}$ of problem \eqref{eq:opt_lemma} can be obtained by independently solving the following problem for each individual DSR: